Duane Morris LLP

 • Pension Plans

 • Federal law applies.
-Beginning June 1, 2015, Illinois employers with 25 or more employees must offer an employer-sponsored retirement savings plan (e.g., 401(k)) or must automatically enroll their employees in a portable Roth Individual Retirement Account under the Illinois Secure Choice Savings program at a five percent (5%) contribution rate.
+Illinois employers with 5 or more employees must offer an employer-sponsored retirement savings plan (e.g. 401(k)) or must automatically enroll their employees in a portable Roth Individual Retirement Account under the Illinois Secure Choice Savings program at a 5% contribution rate.
 Under the Illinois Secure Choice Savings program, employees can thereafter elect out of the program or alter their contribution rate.
-Employers who fail to comply with the requirements face penalties of $250 per employee beginning in 2021 and $500 per employee in each subsequent year.
+Employers who fail to comply with the requirements face penalties of up to $500 per employee.

 • Parental Rights (Pregnancy/ Maternity/ Paternity/ Adoption)

-• In addition to applicable federal laws, the Illinois Human Rights Act prohibits discrimination or retaliation against employees on the basis of pregnancy, marital status, parental status or child-bearing status.
+• In addition to applicable federal laws, the Illinois Human Rights Act prohibits discrimination or retaliation against employees on the basis of pregnancy, childbirth or related medical condition, marital status, parental status or child-bearing status.
 Illinois law also requires employers to accommodate an employee’s pregnancy, childbirth or related medical condition.
-Under the Illinois Nursing Mothers in the Workplace Act, employers with six or more employees must provide reasonable paid break time for nursing employees to express milk, for the one year after the child’s birth.
+Under the Illinois Nursing Mothers in the Workplace Act, employers with six or more employees must provide reasonable paid break time for nursing employees to express milk, for one (1) year after the child’s birth.
 The Illinois School Visitation Rights Act also requires employers to provide parental leave for attendance at school activities under certain circumstances.
 Outside of the above provisions, Illinois does not have any specific laws requiring or providing for paid or unpaid parental leave.
+The City of Chicago also has mandatory paid leave requirements for safe and sick leave that may cover child illness related absences.

 • Compulsory Terms